-CocoIndex supports Qdrant natively - the integration features a high performance Rust stack with incremental processing end to end for scale and data freshness. 🎉 We just rolled out our latest change that handles automatic target schema setup with Qdrant from CocoIndex indexing flow.
+CocoIndex supports Qdrant natively.
+The integration features a high-performance Rust stack with incremental processing end to end for scale and data freshness. 🎉 We just rolled out our latest change that handles automatic target schema setup with Qdrant from the CocoIndex indexing flow.

-That means, developers don’t need to do any schema setup - including setting up table, field type, keys and index for target stores.
-The setup is the result of schema inference from CocoIndex flow definition.
-It is already supported with native integration with Postgres, Neo4j, and Kuzu.
+That means developers don’t need to do any schema setup, including setting up tables, field types, keys, and indexes for target stores.
+The setup is the result of schema inference from the CocoIndex flow definition.
+It is already supported with native integration with Postgres, Neo4j, and LanceDB.
 This allows for more seamless operation between the indexing and target stores.

 No more manual setup